Kids at work: States try to ease child labor laws at behest of industry

 “Federal and state entities should be working together to increase accountability and ramp up enforcement — not make it easier to illegally hire children to do what are often dangerous jobs,” she said, adding that the Labor Department will continue to enforce longstanding federal child labor protections.

-This year alone, lawmakers in seven states, including Iowa, have introduced or passed bills that would ease child labor laws.
+This year alone, lawmakers in seven states have introduced or passed bills that would ease child labor laws.

 “While we’re finding out that child labor is more pervasive and more dangerous than we thought, (these) states have decided, ‘Oh, now’s a good time to weaken the child labor laws,’” said Reid Maki, the director of child labor issues and coordinator at the Child Labor Coalition.
 “So that’s appalling.
 That’s really just mind-boggling.”